pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

 The whole processes runt by this workflow are discribed here under.
 ![](./assets/img/tor-1.png)

-This workflow update a global SecureX variable named **generic list of ip addresses** .
-And this variable is consumed by the **Update Judgement List** subworkflow which synchronizes the SecureX Private Intelligence Judgments with it.
+This workflow update a global XDR variable named **generic list of ip addresses** .
+And this variable is consumed by the **Update Judgement List** subworkflow which synchronizes the XDR Private Intelligence Judgments with it.

 ![](./assets/img/tor-3.png)

-This modular architecture allows to create other IPv4 SecureX feed synchronization workflows, for other sources than TOR IP blocking List.
+This modular architecture allows to create other IPv4 XDR feed synchronization workflows, for other sources than TOR IP blocking List.

 Other workflows for other Public Sources of malicious IP addresses would be the same as this current workflow except the TOR HTTP Get part.

-The final result can be checked into the SecureX Judgements and Feeds.
+The final result can be checked into the XDR Judgements and Feeds.

 ![](./assets/img/tor-2.png)